Lanyu Airport

 The Lanyu Airport (蘭嶼機場 (Lányǔ Jīchǎng); Tao: Seyseykedan No Sikoki No Irala (IATA: KYD, ICAO: RCLY)) is an airport on Orchid Island, Taitung County, Taiwan.
 The airport does not support night time flying except for emergency medical services flights.

 History

 The airport was initially controlled by the military, but is now under control of the Civil Aeronautics Administration (CAA) since 1977.
 Expansion was made to the airport in which it was completed in 1982.
 Since 1990, the CAA has initiated a series of development projects for further expansion and improvement of the airport.

 Airlines and destinations

+As of 2025, it only operates daily flights to Taitung.